Biodiversity Action Plan

 Natasha Huyer

-by Natasha Huyer, 11 months ago
+by Natasha Huyer, over 1 year ago

 It all started because I didn't want to have to cut or water a lawn, that would dry into hard pan Red Hill clay in the summer anyways.
 So my husband and I decided to naturalize our yard.
 We started with putting some manure and rehabbing the soil with mulch and clover.
 We got two free beeches from the City.
 We planted as much native plants as possible.
 We created a rain garden and re-routed drainage to keep the water on our yard.
 We created a small path for wildlife to be able to cross in between the houses.